Schedule 3 Balance Sheet Format

 Schedule III of the Companies Act 2013 provides the format of companies’ financial statements complying with Accounting Standards (AS) and Ind AS under its Division I and Division II, respectively.

-What is Schedule III balance sheet?
+What is the Schedule III balance sheet?

 Schedule III refers to the standardized format for preparing balance sheets as per the Companies Act, 2013, in India.
 It organizes assets, liabilities, and equity into categories like Shareholder’s Funds, Non-Current Liabilities, Current Liabilities, Non-Current Assets, and Current Assets.
 This format aims to improve transparency and comparability in financial reporting for companies under the Act.